Tafaraa/portfolio-website/README.md

 This website implements several performance optimizations to achieve a perfect Lighthouse score:

-1. **Code Splitting**: Separates vendor code from application code
+1. **Code Splitting**: Separates vendor code from application code with granular chunk naming
-2. **Lazy Loading**: Components and images load only when needed
+2. **Lazy Loading**: Components and images load only when needed with intersection observer
 3. **Font Optimization**: Variable fonts with font-display: swap for faster text rendering
-4. **Image Optimization**: Properly sized and compressed images with modern formats
+4. **Image Optimization**: Advanced image loading with responsive sizing, lazy loading, and priority loading for LCP
 5. **Enhanced Project Showcase**: Optimized carousel with efficient DOM updates, improved color contrast, and smooth transitions
-6. **Minification**: All JavaScript and CSS is minified for production
+6. **Minification**: All JavaScript and CSS is minified for production with Terser optimizations
 7. **Tree Shaking**: Removes unused code from the final bundle
-8. **Caching Strategy**: Proper cache headers for optimal resource caching
+8. **Caching Strategy**: Proper cache headers and asset naming for optimal resource caching
 9. **Preloading**: Critical resources are preloaded for faster rendering
 10. **Reduced Motion**: Respects user preferences for reduced motion
+11. **Mobile Optimizations**: Adaptive loading based on device type with smaller resource thresholds for mobile
+12. **CSS Modules**: Component-scoped CSS to prevent style conflicts and improve maintainability

 ## ♿ Accessibility Features